Mother London

-Mother London (1988) is a novel by Michael Moorcock.
-It was shortlisted for the Whitbread Prize.
+Mother London is a novel by Michael Moorcock.
+Published in 1988, it was shortlisted for the Whitbread Prize.
 Although the city of London itself is perhaps the central character, it follows three outpatients from a mental hospital—a music hall artist (Josef Kiss), a reclusive writer (David Mummery) and a woman just awoken from a long coma (Mary Gasalee)—who experience the history of the city from the Blitz to the late eighties through chaotic experience and sensory delusions.
 The novel is a non-chronological compilation of episodes, snippets and sidelines, rather than a single cohesive narrative.
 A piece in The Guardian called it 'a great, humane document'.

 Michael Moorcock was the editor of New Worlds and gained numerous critical acclaim and media attention.